mpetroff/pannellum/readme.md

 ## About

 Pannellum is a lightweight, free, and open source panorama viewer for the web.
 Built using HTML5, CSS3, JavaScript, and WebGL, it is plug-in free.
 It can be deployed easily as a single file, just 15kB gzipped, and then embedded into pages as an `<iframe>`.
 A configuration utility is included to generate the required code for embedding.
+An API is included for more advanced integrations.

 ## How to use
 1. Upload `build/pannellum.htm` and a full equirectangular panorama to a web server.